browserengineering/book/book/text.md

     return FONTS[key][0]
 ```

-[^get_font-hack]: Actually, the values are a font objects and a
+[^get_font-hack]: Actually, the values are a font object and a
 `tkinter.Label` object.
-This dramatically improves performance of
+This dramatically improves the performance of
 `metrics` for some reason, and is recommended by the [Python
 documentation][metrics-doc].